rhash/RHash/bindings/python/README.md

     >>> h.base64(rhash.BLAKE2S)
     'UIxejDJ8FOLhpyujTutFLzdFiyCe1jopTZmbTIZnWYI='

-The RHash object can be use within the `with` operator
+The RHash object can be used within the `with` operator

     import rhash
     with rhash.RHash(rhash.MD5) as ctx: